 Safa Masud – Project Coordinator (Planning)

-Safa is the latest success story in the NTU Graduate Development Programme: she came not knowing what to expect, but worked hard and has now secured a permanent position in our Planning Team.
+Safa was on the first cohort of the Graduate Development Programme (GDP) in 2018.
+She came not knowing what to expect but worked hard and made the most of her opportunities and secured a permanent position in our Planning team.

-I spent 4 years at Trent studying International Business, but when I graduated I realised that I didn’t really know what I wanted to do.
-I joined the Graduate Development Programme after receiving an email about it, saying they were looking for NTU graduates.
+I spent 4 years at NTU studying International Business, but when I graduated, I realised that I didn’t really know what I wanted to do.
+I joined the GDP after receiving an email from the University saying they were looking for recent NTU graduates.

-At university I learned so much about business theory, business strategy, all these kinds of things, but in terms of actual work-based skills and working with people, I learned nothing.
-In my time on the programme I’ve had the chance to develop those work-based skills, and I have grown so much more than I ever thought possible.
-Also, at university you’re never taught how to deal with situations that go wrong, or how to bounce back from failure.
-Working on this job and going through the programme has really taught me that failure isn’t a bad thing, rather it’s a development opportunity that can be used to make me a better professional.
+At university I learned so much about business theory, business strategy and all these kinds of things, but in terms of actual work-based skills and working with people, I learned nothing.
+In my time on the Programme I had the chance to develop those work-based skills and I have grown so much more than I ever thought possible.
+Also, at university you’re never taught how to deal with situations that go wrong or how to bounce back from failure.
+Working and going through the Programme taught me that failure isn’t a bad thing, rather it’s a development opportunity that can be used to make me a better professional.

-The monthly workshops that are put on for us graduates taught us skills which were so valuable to us all.
-We learned so much in terms of leadership development, how to be resilient and loads of other things.
-All of these skills can be put into practice whilst you’re here and can be transferred to any other company that you go to, and they really give you a good foundation for your career.
+The monthly workshops taught us skills which were so valuable to us all.
+We learned so much in terms of leadership development, how to be resilient, and loads of other things.
+All these skills can be put into practice whilst you’re here and can be transferred to any other company that you go to.
+They really give you a good foundation for your career.
 As a graduate, this development is something that you really need.
-You might have a degree, even some work experience, but you won’t have the level of personal development skills that this programme can give you.
+You might have a degree, even some work experience, but you won’t have the level of personal development skills that the GDP can give you.

-Being part of the NTU Graduate Development Programme gave me more of an understanding of higher education and working for a university.
-Before the programme I would never have thought of a university as a viable place to work – in my eyes it was just a place to go study.
+Being part of the GDP gave me more of an understanding of Higher Education and working for a university.
+Before the Programme I’d never have thought of a university as a viable place to work – in my eyes it was just a place to go study.
 It’s been so insightful to see behind the scenes and understand the amount of work that goes into making the student experience here so good.

-This programme really is the best stepping stone for your career.
+The GDP really is the best stepping-stone for your career.
 A lot of jobs you get out of university don’t offer you the support, development opportunities and experience that this does.
-I’ve loved being a part of the programme, and would recommend it to anyone who is looking to lay the foundation for their future career.
+I’ve loved being a part of the Programme and would recommend it to anyone who is looking to lay the foundation for their future career.